curl / Development / runtests.pl

 -t[num]

 Selects a torture test for the given tests.
 This makes runtests.pl first run the tests once and count the number of memory allocations made.
-It then reruns the test that number of times, each time forcing one of the allocations to fail until all allocs have been tested.
-By setting num you can force the allocation with that number to be set to fail at once instead of looping through everyone, which is very handy when debugging and then often in combination with -g.
+It then reruns the test that number of times, each time forcing one of the allocations to fail until all allocations have been tested.
+By setting num you can force the allocation with that number to be set to fail at once instead of looping through everyone, which is handy when debugging and then often in combination with -g.

 -u